-For the most part, Unitarians take the view that the natural spectrum of sexuality includes both homosexuality and bisexuality.
+For the most part, Unitarians take the view that the natural spectrum of sexuality includes both same-sex attraction and bisexuality.
 For this reason we would affirm the right of gay, lesbian, and bisexual people to give full emotional and physical expression to their sexuality.

 In our view sex, properly used, is a wonderful gift to be thankful for.
 If, however, it is squandered or used to degrade and hurt others, then something wonderful becomes tawdry and squalid.

 23. Do Unitarians see environmental issues as religious?

 As people who place their primary religious concern on life in this world, Unitarians are much concerned with environmental issues.
 Historically, we have been deeply interested both in the scientific study of our natural environment and in seeing it as a spiritual resource – alive with the divine.